Community-Guardian/nnp-smart-roster-compose/docs/deployment-go-live-strategy.md

 ## Conclusion

-Successful deployment and go-live of the NNP Smart Roster System requires careful planning, thorough preparation, and excellent execution.
+Successful deployment and go-live of the Signox LogX System requires careful planning, thorough preparation, and excellent execution.
 This comprehensive strategy provides the framework for minimizing risks while maximizing the chances of successful implementation.

 ### Critical Success Factors
 1. **Thorough Preparation**: Complete pre-go-live preparation and testing